openstack-kr/knu_i18n_2025/CONTRIBUTING.md

 python po_quality_check.py --a "answer.po" --b "ko.po" --out result_ko.json --model BM-K/KoSimCSE-roberta-multitask --only-translated --normalize-text
 ```
+- if you don't have an answer.po file(fully translated reference), you can choose one of the following options:
+1. Skip the validation entirely.
+It is optional.
+2. Use other fully translated  PO file from a previous commit.
+Then extract the corresponding .pot file from that commit, re-translate it using your updated primpt, and run the quality validation against the old .po file.
 ### Final Step: Submit a Pull Request

 Commit your new files: